 The 8DR Wildwood substation is in overall good condition.
 The site was clean, and the equipment appears to be well maintained.
-Figure 4-4 provides evidence of the current site condition.
+However, some of the steel support structures show signs of aging and oxidation.
+Figure 4-3 provides evidence of the current site condition.

-Figure 4-4: Site Condition in Wildwood Substation
+Figure 4-3: Site Condition in Wildwood Substation